Posted: 25 July 2016

 ‘it taught me how to interpret communication differently’.

 The biggest thing for me was that their confidence grew, and this has made a big difference to how they support my daughter.
-They all now realize that working as a team and supporting each other makes the job easier.
+They all now realise that working as a team and supporting each other makes the job easier.
 The standard of care has gone up and this is something I constantly work on to achieve.

 I once asked the head teacher of my daughter’s special school where she recruited staff from and her reply was ‘it doesn’t really matter, we grow our staff’.
 She was exactly right and if you want good PAs you have to grow them!